 Birds.
 As with the flowers, October is a month or two late for some of the birds that frequent the park, as resident breeders in summer or as passage migrants in spring and fall.
 Ospreys ("fish eagles") breed at many sites along the Trent-Severn waterway.
 Nest platforms have been built for them in and near the park.
 They generally arrive in late March, nest and fish for the summer, and depart in early September.
 The less-glamourous turkey vulture, most often seen tilting into the wind, is present in the same months.
-In the past year, two designs of nests have been erected for chimney swifts, welcome insecteating visitors whose twilight flights over town are a summer treat.
+Two designs of nests have been erected for chimney swifts, welcome insect-eating visitors whose twilight flights, like those of the nighthawk, are less common today.
 The pileated woodpecker is present, albeit in small numbers, year-round, and has bred in the park.
 Their distinctive rectangular holes are hammered deep into older trunks of white cedar and white pine.
 Other hardy birds that may be seen here are cedar waxwings, blue jays, and juncos.
 Hummingbirds, swallows, and most warblers have left by the end of September.
 Chickadee, kingfisher and heron, amongst others, may still be found in October.

 Beasts.
-Monarch butterflies alight here to feed on milkweed and other plants, and are mostly seen from mid-June to mid-September.
+Monarch butterflies alight here to feed on milkweed and other plants.
+They are mostly seen from mid-June to mid-September.
 Larger creatures may be spied in the woods from time to time, from frogs and chipmunks to white-tailed deer, and more!